 Published by Teachers College Newsroom December 2017, take a moment to read It’s All in How You Say It: Ellie Drago-Severson on the Power and Pitfalls of Feedback

 From the Journal of Staff Development February 2016, take a moment to read Drago-Severson (2016) Use a Variety of Practices to Connect with All.

-From the Journal of Staff Development August 2014, take a moment to read Drago-Severson & Blum-Stefano (2014) Change No to Yes.
+From the Journal of Staff Development August 2015, take a moment to read Drago-Severson & Blum-Stefano (2015) Make Time to Recharge.

 On June 1, 2016, Dr. Drago-Severson was the guest speaker on Harvard EdCat with Matt Weber to share about how to give developmental feedback.
 Hear more by clicking here.

 “The Harvard EdCast is a weekly series of podcasts, available on the Harvard University iTunes U page, that features a 15-20 minute conversation with thought leaders in the field of education from across the country and around the world.
 Hosted by Matt Weber, the Harvard EdCast is a space for educational discourse and openness, focusing on the myriad issues and current events related to the field.”

 In Tell Me So I Can Hear You, Eleanor Drago-Severson and Jessica Blum-DeStefano show how education leaders can learn to deliver feedback in a way that strengthens relationships as well as performance and builds the capacity for growth.
 Drawing on constructive-developmental theory, the authors describe four stages of adult growth and development and explain how to differentiate feedback for colleagues with different “ways of knowing,” which include: